-We’re all using our cars, vans and motorbikes a lot less due to the impacts of coronavirus (COVID-19) but do you need to declare your car off road?
+We’ve all been using our cars, vans and motorbikes less than usual in 2020, but when should you declare your car off road?

 - SORN stands for Statutory Off Road Notification, meaning your vehicle cannot be driven